-In Arkansas, the Department of Workforce Services administers the state’s Unemployment Insurance (UI) benefits program.
-Benefits are paid to workers who have lost their jobs through no fault of their own, and who meet all eligibility requirements.
-UI benefits are designed to provide protection against a loss of income until beneficiaries are able to find full-time work again.
+In Arkansas, the Division of Workforce Services administers the state’s Unemployment Insurance (UI) benefits program.
+These benefits are paid to workers who have lost their jobs through no fault of their own and who meet all eligibility requirements.
+Unemployment benefits are designed to provide protection against a loss of income until beneficiaries are able to find full-time work again.

-Employers pay for UI benefits through a tax they are required to pay.
+Employers pay for UI benefits through a tax they are required to remit.
 Workers do not pay any portion of the benefits, and no deductions are made from their paychecks.

 Here’s a quick overview of how the unemployment insurance process works in Arkansas: